Programs

 March 20-28, 2026

 This will be Nari Nauka’s 3rd annual progroam!
 In 2025 we were able to run a 7 day program with 9 amazing girls, 4 instructors, and a bonus tag-along, Sarah Hamilton that took some amazing footage of this program!
-This year’s goal and progression is to now mentor the girls to teach so they can, in turn, take the program over.
+This year’s goal and progression, in addition to training new girls as guides, is to now mentor the girls to teach so they can, in turn, take the program over.

 Mnathan na h-aibn